jkunchandy/jkunchandy.github.io/README.md

 					   async tag to allow parallel processing of possible js files.

+The sites I've looked into in the process of completing this project are in the file SitesRead.

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).